Lars Veldwijk: International career

 Although born in the Netherlands, and having spent his formative years progressive through the Dutch youth system at club level, Veldwijk was eligible to represent South Africa through his paternal lineage.
 He received his maiden call for the nation's 2018 World Cup qualifier against Senegal in October 2016 before debuting in a 1–1 friendly tie with Mozambique the following month.
 After a spell away from the team, he then returned to the national fold to feature in his first international tournament in 2019, making five substitute appearances as South Africa reached the quarter-finals of the 2019 Africa Cup of Nations.

+Personal life

+Veldwijk was in a relationship with television presenter and former vlogger Monica Geuze and they have a daughter together.
+Their daughter was born in July 2018.
+Geuze and Veldwijk split up in November 2019.
+He also has a son who was born in 2015 from a previous relationship.